Support Shorenstein APARC

 Give to Shorenstein APARC

 Gifts to the Center are tax-deductible under applicable rules.
 Shorenstein APARC and its parent organization, the Freeman Spogli Institute for International Studies (FSI), are part of Stanford University’s tax-exempt status as a Section 501(c) (3) public charity.
+You can view more information on Stanford gift policies.

 For questions or to discuss your interest in making a gift to Shorenstein APARC, please contact Noa Ronkin, Associate Director for Communications and External Relations.